 History has mainly been written by men for men.

 If an alien who had been learning about us by reading our history came to Earth, she/he/it would be surprised to learn that women actually made up 51% of the population.

 Women are, however, so absent from history books that you have to ask the question: "what have they been doing all this time?"

 HERSTORY.YORK is helping to set the record straight.

-2018 is a milestone, as it marks 100 years since some women gained the right to vote.
+2018 was a milestone, as it marked 100 years since some women gained the right to vote.

 Many brave, spirited women have inspired and effected change in York but, up until now, their stories have not been told or have only been partially told.

 These women have made a difference to every aspect of life in York by their work in the community, the Arts, business, education, health, law and criminal justice, politics, religion, science, sport, media and charitable organisations.

 HERSTORY.YORK is a community history project.
-It is neither exhaustive nor definitive in scope – but simply aims to make their stories known and celebrated.
-We are working on a booklet and educational material for schools and libraries across York.
+It is neither exhaustive nor definitive in scope – but simply aims to make more women’s stories known and celebrated.
+We are working on an exhibition for 2022 and on educational material for schools and libraries across York.

 HERSTORY.YORK is a project run by volunteers who need your help.